-AAP area and surrounding area.
+- accommodate these species within the IAMP AAP area and surrounding area.
 Priority will be given to mitigating effects within the IAMP AAP boundary, however in certain cases it may be necessary to provide offsite mitigation.
-Any mitigation will also have to satisfy the requirements of the protected species on site that could be impacted by the development.

-The policy specifies the requirement for an Ecological Impact Assessment as part of the Environmental Impact Assessment for the DCO.
-Proposals for mitigation and habitat creation will be informed by the following guidance and information:

-- Department for Environment Food & Rural Affairs (Defra) (2012) Biodiversity Offsetting Pilots: Technical Paper - The metric for the biodiversity offsetting pilot in England; - Defra (2012) Biodiversity Offsetting Pilots: Guidance for Developers; - Natural England (2010) Higher Level Stewardship: Farm Environment Plan (FEP) Manual; - Technical guidance on the completion of the FEP and identification, condition assessment and recording of HLS FEP features.
-Natural England; - Joint Nature Conservation Committee (JNCC) (2010) UK Biodiversity Action Plan Priority Habitat Descriptions; and - Descriptions of 'Habitats of Principal Importance' (HoPI).
+Any mitigation will also have to satisfy the requirements of the protected species on site that could be impacted by the development. - 166.
+The policy specifies the requirement for an Ecological Impact Assessment as part of the Environmental Impact Assessment accompanying development proposals. for the DCO Proposals for mitigation and habitat creation will be informed by the following guidance and information: - Department for Environment Food & Rural Affairs (Defra) (2012) Biodiversity Offsetting Pilots: Technical Paper The metric for the biodiversity offsetting pilot in England; - Defra (2012) Biodiversity Offsetting Pilots: Guidance for Developers; - Natural England (2010) Higher Level Stewardship: Farm Environment Plan (FEP) Manual; - Technical guidance on the completion of the FEP and identification, condition assessment and recording of HLS FEP features.
+Natural England; - Joint Nature Conservation Committee (JNCC) (2010) UK Biodiversity Action Plan Priority Habitat Descriptions; and - Descriptions of 'Habitats of Principal Importance' (HoPI). - 167.
 The outcomes of the assessment will influence the design of development proposals to ensure no net loss to biodiversity.